mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ![Palm trees in front of city buildings](/images/storybook-card.webp){.body-image .body-image--narrow}

 When building components, I like to take inventory of the different parts that make up the components I'm building.
 The card image above shows three parts: the image, the title, and the teaser text.
-Each of these parts translates into fields when I am defining the data structurefor the component or building the entity in Drupal.
+Each of these parts translates into fields when I am defining the data structure for the component or building the entity in Drupal.

 ## Building the Card component